Bless This Mess (TV series): Premise

-Young couple Mike and Rio leave their home in New York and move to a farm in Bucksnort, Nebraska, that Mike inherited from his great-aunt.
+Young couple Mike and Rio leave their home in New York and move to a farm in the fictional town of Bucksnort, Nebraska, that Mike inherited from his great-aunt.
 They find it badly neglected and occupied by a senile old man named Rudy Longfellow.
 Deciding to stay, they restore and try to run the farm and find themselves adapting to the strange, tightly knit community of colorful eccentrics with mixed results.